Tejaswini369/Authorship-Attribution/README.md

 Naming convention for task 1: task1 + dataset_type(balnaced or imbalance) + model_type(there are 4 models)

-Note: For the task 1 XG Boost methods the naming convention is as follows task1 + XBBoost_balanced_imbalanced
+Note: For the task 1 XG Boost methods the naming convention is as follows task1 + XGBoost_balanced_imbalanced

 Naming convention for task 2: task2p1 + dataset_type(balnaced or imbalance) + model_type(there are 4 models)